- US Online Poker

 Even so, proponents of sports betting say the bill has a better chance of success in 2020 given the emerging landscape south of the border.

-The current situation in Canada is effectively that of a gray market.
+The current situation for Canadian sports betting is effectively that of a gray market.

 The Criminal Code lumps most forms of gambling under the umbrella of “lottery schemes,” allowing them to be organized in a limited way for charitable purposes.
 It also allows provinces to establish their own rules for larger-scale lotteries.